-Step 1: \$3,000 Maximum burial exclusion

-Step 2: -2,000 Irrevocable burial fund exclusion

-- \$1,000 Remaining burial exclusion

-Step 3: - 0 Face value of all life insurance policies
+Step Step \$3,000 -2,000 \$1,000 Maximum burial exclusion Irrevocable burial fund exclusion Remaining burial exclusion Step 3: 0 \$1,000 Face value of all life insurance policies Step 4: -\$1,800 - \$800 Money set aside for burial Counted as asset, must not be co- mingled

-- \$1,000

-Step 4: -1,800 Money set aside for burial

-- \$800 Counted as asset, must not be co-mingled

-EXAMPLE: A married couple purchased an irrevocable pre-need funeral trust for \$20,000 from a funeral home.
+EXAMPLE: A married couple purchased an irrevocable preneed funeral trust for \$20,000 from a funeral home.
 The director of the funeral home placed the funds in an irrevocable arrangement of \$10,000 for each person.
 In addition, each has \$1,500 set aside for burial.
 Because each irrevocable trust exceeds the \$3,000 burial fund exclusion, no additional funds are excluded.
 The excess \$7,000 in each irrevocable trust is not an asset.
 However, the \$1,500 set aside for burial for each person cannot be excluded because the irrevocable burial trust meets and exceeds the maximum allowable exclusion.
 The couple, therefore, has countable assets of \$3,000.